aKacprzyk/aKacprzyk/README.md

-## Hello there 👋, my name is Aleksandra Kacprzyk.
+## Hello there 👋, my name is Aleksandra Kacprzyk

 #### About me:
 I'm a master student, who just entered the world of Big Data.
 My goal is to learn and to experience as much as possible.